 Growing up on Long Island, NY, my family was not religious.
 In fact, church and faith was foreign to me.
 I enlisted in the US Coast Guard out of high school.
-After basic training, into the USCG reserve, I went off to Marshall University.
+After basic training in the USCG reserve, I went off to Marshall University.
 While a student at Marshall University where I completed my undergraduate degree in Journalism and Speech, I came into a relationship with Christ.
 About a year later, I felt God calling me into ministry and through the mentoring of a caring pastor chose to attend Asbury Theological Seminary.

 While in seminary, I received a reserve commission as a line officer in the Coast Guard.
 I remained in the reserves until I retired as a Commander in 1998.
 After serving churches for 11 years in the West Virginia Conference and 22 years in the Virginia Conference, I retired from full time ministry in 2009.